Bower can be configured using JSON in a .bowerrc file. For example:

 Placement & Order

-The config is obtained by merging multiple configurations by this order of importance:
+The config is obtained by merging multiple configurations in following order (higher on list, higher priority):

 - CLI arguments via